What is token vesting?

-Initial participants (the two categories expressed above) generally enter at a more favourable price but are subject to a stricter vesting schedule.
+Initial participants (the two categories mentioned above) generally enter at a more favourable price but are subject to a stricter vesting schedule.
 This ensures that the team and early investors remain motivated to create value.

-Vesting programs generally describe when new tokens will come into circulation, typically concerning the token generation event.
+Vesting programs generally describe when new vested tokens will come into circulation, typically concerning the token generation event.

-An important aspect to remember is that the unlocking of tokens can often depend on achieving specific objectives or milestones of the roadmap.
+An important aspect to remember is that the unlocking of vested tokens can often depend on achieving specific objectives or milestones of the roadmap.
 These could include listing on a reliable centralized exchange (CEX) or onboarding some users.
 If the team does not achieve these goals, they do not have the right to receive their tokens.